Meet the New Climate Breakthrough Awardees: Mohamed Adow and Nicole Rycroft

 A change on this scale requires rebuilding supply chains across multiple industries and the financing and construction of hundreds of new alternative mills.
 While the task is daunting, Nicole remains focused on achieving what is required to mitigate the worst of climate change.

 Nicole Rycroft visiting waste hay bales in Washington State.

 Mohamed and Nicole join a cohort of nine other awardees, hailing from Australia, China, Canada, Argentina, Vietnam, Indonesia, the United Kingdom, and the United States.
 Together, this international community of strategists comprises some of the brightest and most creative minds in climate policy, law, finance, forestry, energy, and behavior change.

-The Climate Breakthrough Project searches for exceptional leaders capable of pursuing strategies that would affect entire industries or countries and materially change the lives of millions of people.
+Climate Breakthrough searches for exceptional leaders capable of pursuing strategies that would affect entire industries or countries and materially change the lives of millions of people.
 Mohamed and Nicole have the drive and the rare ability to make change at this immense scale.
 We are proud to help bring their visionary new strategies to life.